 imaging exams performed over time to monitor aneurysm growth

-Medical Director Dr. Brett Carroll, communicates and coordinate cares with Aortic Center surgeons and other medical or surgical specialists at BIDMC to ensure the best treatment for each individual.
+Medical Director Brett Carroll, MD, communicates and coordinates care with Aortic Center surgeons and other medical or surgical specialists to ensure you receive the best treatment.

-Co-Director Dr. Marc Schermerhorn and other members of the Aortic Center surgical team are nationally recognized innovators in the development and use of minimally invasive endovascular procedures.
-Because of our expertise and experience, endovascular aneurysm repair (EVAR) is often the first choice for treatment for growing numbers of our patients, even those requiring complex repair who might not be candidates for endovascular treatment elsewhere.
+Co-Director Marc Schermerhorn, MD, and other members of the Aortic Center surgical team are nationally recognized innovators in developing minimally invasive endovascular procedures.
+Because of our expertise and experience, endovascular aneurysm repair (EVAR) is often the first choice for treatment, even if you might not be a candidate for endovascular treatment elsewhere.

 Endovascular repair does not require large incisions and may be performed without general anesthesia.
 Other benefits include:

-State-of-the-art imaging technology called Vessel Navigator is used to guide surgeons throughout endovascular procedures, providing a precision view of the patient’s blood vessels, and enabling complex aneurysm repairs.
-BIDMC helped develop and was one of the first medical centers in the world to use this technology, and today the Aortic Center uses Vessel Navigator to guide nearly all endovascular procedures.
+State-of-the-art imaging technology called Vessel Navigator guides surgeons throughout endovascular procedures, providing a precise view of your blood vessels, and enabling complex aneurysm repairs.
+BIDMC helped develop Vessel Navigator, and was one of the first medical centers in the world to use this technology.
+Today, the Aortic Center uses Vessel Navigator to guide nearly all endovascular procedures.

-The Aortic Center is also leaders in percutaneous (incision-less) endovascular repair, a technique we helped to pioneer and have perfected.
-Today, 90 percent of patients undergoing endovascular treatment in the Aortic Center are treated with the percutaneous approach, compared to 20 percent nationally.
+The Aortic Center is also a leader in percutaneous (incision-less) endovascular repair, a technique BIDMC helped to pioneer and has perfected.
+Today, 90 percent of patients undergoing endovascular treatment in BIDMC’s Aortic Center are treated with the percutaneous approach, compared to 20 percent nationally.
 Percutaneous repair uses punctures in the skin, rather than small incisions, to position the stent-graft into the aneurysm.
 BIDMC research shows that this percutaneous approach reduces complications, operating room time, and length of hospital stay.

-We have extensive experience repairing aneurysms with a wide range of stent-grafts.
-These include individually customized stent-grafts, branched stent-grafts and fenestrated stent-grafts, which have special openings called fenestrations that are customized to the patient’s unique anatomy, allowing blood to flow from the aorta to vital organs.
-Our experience and good outcomes in the use of the newest stent-grafts allow us to offer an endovascular approach to greater numbers of patients.
+fenestrated stent grafts, which have special openings called fenestrations that are customized to the patient's unique anatomy, allowing blood to flow from the aorta to vital organs.

 Some aortic aneurysms or dissections, particularly those located close to the heart, must be treated with open surgery.
 Our team of highly experienced cardiac surgeons has performed thousands of open surgeries to repair complex aortic aneurysms at the aortic root (where the aorta connects to the heart), the ascending aorta and the aortic arch, from which the vessels that provide blood to the head and arms extend.
 We provide: